Spa Conference of 1920: Coal shipments

 Contrary to German expectations the conference did not focus on the issue of war reparations but was initially dominated by the topic of disarmament, also part of the Treaty of Versailles.
 Due to current events the coal negotiations then moved to centre stage.

 The issue of coal pertained to shipments from Germany to France, Belgium and Italy according to Art.
 236 of Part VIII of the Versailles Treaty.
-In a protocol signed on 19 August 1919 Germany had agreed on these deliveries, but due to the uprisings of spring 1920 (Kapp Putsch, Red Ruhr Army) and associated strikes in the coal industry had been unable to comply.
+In a protocol signed on 19 August 1919, Germany had agreed on these deliveries, but due to the uprisings of spring 1920 (Kapp Putsch, Ruhr uprising) and associated strikes in the coal industry, it had been unable to comply.

 Discussion of the coal issue, which began on 9 July, soon showed that the Allied side was unwilling to compromise.
 At the very beginning threats about sanctions were issued, with Millerand acting as the spokesman on the Allied side.
 After days of tough negotiations, the talks almost broke down on 14 July.
 On 16 July, Fehrenbach and foreign minister Walter Simons signed the Spa coal protocol as drawn up by the Allies.
 Germany promised to deliver 2 million tons of coal per month for six months.
 In exchange for the Allied right to insist on the delivery of specifics types or quality of coal, Germany was granted 5 Goldmark per ton to purchase food for the miners.
 In addition, the Allies agreed to monthly advance payments for the coal.
 The German side did not sign up to the Allied threat that missed deliveries would be answered by military occupation of the Ruhr or other German territories.

 Despite Allied financial concessions the coal agreement dealt a heavy blow to the German economy.
 Supply of coal had been adequate before the conference, but now domestic bottlenecks emerged that damaged output of the iron and steel industry, the railways and coal conversion industry.